Our Industry: Leading The Way In Working With Mums

 Could we see huge amounts of these women in ten years time that are suffering prolapse that we could have prevented had we spent more time re-building from the inside out in the early post-natal phase?

-So what CAN we do and why is it so important?
+What can we do when working with mums and why is it so important?

 Whether you are pre/postnatal trained or not if your client becomes pregnant or you are asked to train a postnatal client you must be brave enough to begin conversations that talk to them about their pregnancy, conception, delivery and early motherhood experiences.
 This includes talking about pelvic floor and potential tearing.